Senior College Information

 To sign up for the ACT visit www.actstudent.org

 All two year and four year public schools in Texas require students meet standard on the TSI in order to enroll in classes.
 Students should take this test during senior year.
 Some students may be exempt from testing on the basis of their SAT/ACT scores or STARR results.
 Counselors are able to inform students if they are exempt.

-The TSI will be offered with limited space availability at two points during the school year for students planning to attend TCC after graduation.
+The TSI will be offered with limited space availability during the school year for students planning to attend TCC after graduation.